pingcap/docs-dm/en/manage-replication-tasks.md

 #### Flags description

-- `-w`: (Optional) Specifies the group of DM-workers where the subtasks of the replication task (that you want to stop) run.
+- `-w`: (Optional) Specifies the group of DM-workers where the subtasks of the migration task (that you want to stop) run.
 If it is set, only subtasks on the specified DM-workers are stopped.
 - `task-name | task-file`: (Required) Specifies the task name or task file path.

 #### Returned results